DataAnalystChetan/Restaurant-Orders-Analysis-SQL-Project/README.md

 1. Explore the menu_items table to get an idea of what's on the new menu.
 2. Explore the order_details table to get an idea of the data that's been collected.
 3. Use both tables to understand how customers are reacting to the new menu.

+<br><br>
+The questions used for analysis can be found [here](https://github.com/DataAnalystChetan/Restaurant-Orders-Analysis-SQL-Project/blob/main/Questions.txt)

+The SQL queries used to find insights from the menu table can be found [here](https://github.com/DataAnalystChetan/Restaurant-Orders-Analysis-SQL-Project/blob/main/SQL%20Scripts/1.sql).

+The SQL queries used to find insights from the Order table can be found [here](https://github.com/DataAnalystChetan/Restaurant-Orders-Analysis-SQL-Project/blob/main/SQL%20Scripts/2.sql).

+Targeted SQL queries developed to find complex answers regarding business can be found [here](https://github.com/DataAnalystChetan/Restaurant-Orders-Analysis-SQL-Project/blob/main/SQL%20Scripts/3.sql).

 ## Observations: